-Any type of lowering your body stress is one of main steps in lowering the risk of chronic inflammations.
+Any type of lowering your body stress is one of the main steps in lowering the risk of chronic inflammations.
 Try to keep negative thoughts from your mind thinking about things that might happen and focus on the good things that are going on in your life.
-Various breathing techniques and meditation can help calm your mind to not go rogue into negative mode.
+Various breathing techniques and meditation can help calm your mind to not go rogue into a negative mode.
 Smile a lot and surround yourself with positive people, that can help for sure.

 Disclaimer: This text is for general informational purposes only.
 It should not be used to self-diagnose and it is not a substitute for a medical exam, cure, treatment, diagnosis, and prescription or recommendation.
 Always seek the advice of a physician or other qualified health provider with any questions you may have regarding a medical condition.
 Dimology – Healthy World are not liable or responsible for any advice, course of treatment, diagnosis or any other information, services or product you obtain through this site.